pylayers/pylayers/_sources/modules/antprop.txt

 antprop
 =======

-Thi module contains all the classes and functions related to antennas and propagation channel description.
+This module contains all the classes and functions related to antennas and propagation channel description.

 .. module:: pylayers.antprop